Convicted of murdering two white students in 1994, Willie Manning was sentenced to death.

 His execution was to be carried out on Tuesday evening.
 But at the eleventh hour, the Mississippi Supreme Court stepped in and blocked it.

-There are instances when crimes are convicted and there isn’t really doubt of what happened … and [I] think it’s just outrageous that someone who‘s committed killings of 6 million, get the same sentence of someone who may have committed one homicide, or a rape or something.
+think it’s just outrageous that someone who‘s committed killings of 6 million, get the same sentence of someone who may have committed one homicide, or a rape or something.”]

 The court did not give a reason for its decision, however doubts over the evidence used to convict Manning have been piling up.

 The US department of justice recently sent several letters saying parts of testimonies given by two Federal Bureau of Investigation (FBI) experts were erroneous.

 The FBI has even offered to conduct DNA tests, an offer which was rejected by Mississippi’s attorney general.